pouyaSamie/cm-pgn/README.md

 # cm-pgn

+## this fork adds id to each move then you can find that move by unique id.
 ## Parser for PGNs (Portable Game Notation)

 This is as **ES6 Module for parsing and rendering of PGNs** ([Portable Game Notation](https://de.wikipedia.org/wiki/Portable_Game_Notation)).